26! Aam Admi Party fields most candidates with criminal background for Delhi polls

 20 candidates have declared convicted cases against themselves.
 8 candidates have declared cases related to hate speech.

-25(36%) out of 70 constituencies are Red alert constituencies.
+25(36 per cent) out of 70 constituencies are Red alert constituencies.
 Red alert constituencies are those where 3 or more contesting candidates have declared criminal cases against themselves.